ud-cis-discord/ud-cis-discord.github.io/pages/Private and Anonymous Questions.md

 ### Asking Private Questions

 You can use the `/private` command followed by any question and Sage will open a thread with your course staff for any further discussion.
-If you are enrolled in more than one course on the server, you will need to add the course code after the word private. **No one will be able to see the question you asked**.
+If you are enrolled in more than one course on the server, you will need to add the course code after the word private. **No one but course staff will be able to see the question you asked**.
 Asking a private question looks like this:

 ![Running the private command with the "question" argument "What's the difference between an Array and an ArrayList" and the "course" argument 181.][26]